Daystar Calcium H-Line Quark Review

 I give this Product a Rating of: 4 Stars

 The obvious questions I receive is there a big difference over the Baader Calcium K line glass filter that cost about $350.00 vs the $1200.00 quark?
 Truthfully speaking if you no ambitions of viewing in Calcium - get yourself a glass filter, my chart is below.
-If you want a top shelf product then the Daystar Quark is worth the price, especially if you already have a HA Quark in your solar tool kit.
+If you want a top-shelf product then the Daystar Quark is worth the price, especially if you already have an HA Quark in your solar toolkit.

-My visual set up requires me to remove my diagonal and mount the Quark in-line with the telescope in order to achieve in-focus, with the Stellarvue OTA and Baader accesories that is easy to accomplish.
-For imaging I can either mount the filter in the diagonal along with my camera or direct mount the Calcium Quark to the telescope and do imaging, either way it works for me with the correct set of adapters.
+My visual setup requires me to remove my diagonal and mount the Quark in-line with the telescope in order to achieve in-focus, with the Stellarvue OTA and Baader accessories that is easy to accomplish.
+For imaging, I can either mount the filter in the diagonal along with my camera or direct mount the Calcium Quark to the telescope and do imaging, either way, it works for me with the correct set of adapters.

 Pros: An excellent filter for Calcium H line, showing high contrast sharp images.
-Visually, the views are stunning with enough filtering to reduce any eyestrain but enough brightness to ensure fast high speed exposures.
-The Daystar is a simple to use drop in solution for Calcium H visuals and imaging activities.
-It arrives out of the box ready to go, (you may need portable battery) can fit a 1.25 or 2" eyepiece holder but does require the optional battery to operate the Quark on band in the field; I can tell you even without the battery I get good results.
+Visually, the views are stunning with enough filtering to reduce any eyestrain but enough brightness to ensure fast high-speed exposures.
+The Daystar is a simple to use drop-in solution for Calcium H visuals and imaging activities.
+It arrives out of the box ready to go, (you may need portable battery) can fit a 1.25 or 2" eyepiece holder but does require the optional battery to operate the Quark on the band in the field; I can tell you even without the battery I get good results.

 Cons: Expensive, does not come with a battery pack, and USB Cable is too short in my opinion.

 Recommendation: For Solar Enthusiasts who wish to have the best in class backyard Solar Setup.